 Content refers to the channels and apps you can access, along with the formats you have access to.
 Overall, they are tied in this category, but you might disagree based on your preferences.

-Starting with Apple TV 4K, this streaming device supports both HDR10 and Dolby Vision, giving you access to the two main HDR formats.
-Apple TV has an app marketplace much like other iOS devices giving you access to Prime Video, Hulu, Netflix, Vudu, Showtime, HBO Max, Peacock Disney+, Sling TV, YouTube TV and much more.
+Apple TV 4K supports both HDR10 and Dolby Vision, giving you access to the two main HDR formats.
+Apple TV has an app marketplace much like other iOS devices, giving you access to Prime Video, Hulu, Netflix, Vudu, Showtime, HBO Max, Peacock Disney+, Sling TV, YouTube TV, and much more.

-Moving to Roku Ultra, you only get HDR10.
+With Roku Ultra, you only get HDR10.
 While you don’t get Dolby Vision, you can access Dolby Atmos audio.
 One of Roku’s best features is its unbiased search results.
-Roku displays all the versions of the content you searched for in order of price from all your installed channels.
-While Apple TV displays which app it thinks you’re most likely to use.
+Roku displays all the versions of the content you searched for, in order of price from all your installed channels.
+On the other hand, Apple TV displays which app it thinks you’re most likely to use, regardless of price.
 Sometimes Roku’s search can be overwhelming, but it’s nice to have your streaming options shown upfront.
+And, for most of us, top priority in choosing a streaming service for a particular program is based on price.

 Roku gives you access to more apps overall.
 And The Roku Channel has many free, ad-based shows and movies.
 Another benefit is that you can connect a USB or microSD card to watch your downloaded movies and shows.